Khepresh: History

 The Blue Crown, or War Crown, was represented in hieroglyphs.

+Second Intermediate Period

 The earliest known mention of the khepresh is on the stela Cairo JE 59635 [CG 20799] which dates to the reign of pharaoh Neferhotep III, during the Second Intermediate Period.
 In this and other examples from the same era, the word is written with a determinative that represents the cap crown, a lower and less elaborate type of crown.
-Images of the khepresh from the reign of Ahmose I, first king of the New Kingdom and the Eighteenth Dynasty, show a headdress that is taller than the cap crown and more angular than later forms of the khepresh.
-This crown continued to evolve during the early Eighteenth Dynasty, attaining its best-known form in the reigns of Hatshepsut and Thutmose III.

-After Amenhotep III's reign – and particularly during the 18th and 19th Dynasties – it came into fashion and was even adopted by some pharaohs as a primary crown.
-The crown ceased to be depicted in the Kushite Dynasty (747 to 656 BCE).